ARM-software/gator/README_Streamline.txt

 	"-g": Debug information, such as line numbers, needed for best analysis results.
 	"-fno-inline": Speed improvement when processing the image files and most accurate analysis results.
 	"-fno-omit-frame-pointer": ARM EABI frame pointers allow recording of the call stack with each sample taken when in ARM state (i.e. not -mthumb).
-	"-marm": This option is required if your compiler is configured with --with-mode=thumb, otherwise call stack unwinding will not work.
+	"-marm": This option is required for ARMv7 and earlier if your compiler is configured with --with-mode=thumb, otherwise call stack unwinding will not work.

 *** Hardfloat EABI ***
 Binary applications built for the soft or softfp ABI are not compatible on a hardfloat system.
 All soft/softfp applications need to be rebuilt for hardfloat.
 To see if your ARM compiler supports hardfloat, run "gcc -v" and look for --with-float=hard.